-High pass
+High Pass

 High Pass is similar to the frequency filters used in electronics.
-Its purpose is to eliminate low frequencies while keeping higher ones.
+It eliminates low frequencies while keeping high frequencies.
 The result is a final image where high-contrast areas are kept as-is, while the rest is replaced with 50% gray.
-How this basic effect is harnessed depends on the Mode.
+How this based effect is harnessed depends on the Mode setting.

-Radius sets how extent to this the filter is applied to nearby pixels.
+Radius sets to what extent this filter is applied to nearby pixels.
 Raise this value to make contours more visible.
-The ideal value here depends on the picture's resolution.
+The best value to use here depends on the picture's resolution.

-Switch the Mode to Overlay to make this filter increase local contrast depending on the Radius.
+Switch the Mode setting to Overlay to increase the picture's local contrast in dependence on the radius setting.

-The Soft light mode, meanwhile, emphasizes the picture's details.
+The Soft Light mode emphasizes details in the picture.

-The Normal mode simply displays the high pass output, where low-contrast areas are replaced with 50% gray.
+The Normal mode simply displays the high-pass output, where low-contrast areas are replaced with 50% gray.